 When building a social media app, startups should be flexible with their approach, as the final product that becomes a wild success can be different from the original ideas.
 Companies like Instagram and Twitter found success by continually adapting until they found the right product/market fit.

-Startups can also learn from how Whatsapp changes from a simple tool for setting status, to a full-blown messenger only after Apple introduced push-notifications.
-The idea is that a social media app has to evolve continuously based on factors that influence user behaviors.
+Startups can also learn from how WhatsApp changed from a simple tool for setting status to a full-blown messenger only after Apple introduced push notifications.
+The idea is that a social media app has to evolve continuously based on factors that influence user behavior.

 Building a social media app isn’t about coding and deploying the app to end-users.
 A great part of its success is due to getting market research done right.
 Before building the app, startups need to size up their competitors, particularly on strategies that take them to the top.